 Q: What are the rules for riding a Green Bike?

-A: As any regular biker, you must follow all Rules of the Road.
-This includes obeying all the same traffic laws as cars: follow traffic lights, signal when you are turning, be polite, and be aware.
+A: As any regular person on a bike, you must follow all Rules of the Road.
+This includes obeying all the same traffic laws as cars: follow traffic lights, signal when you are turning, be polite and aware.
 Ride on the right side of the road and do not ride on the sidewalk.
 If you’d like more information on how to ride safely, check out the Center for Sustainability Education’s Biking at Dickinson publication, also available by DPS, in CSE, and in the Handlebar.
-Enjoy the Carlisle Road Diet on Hanover and High Street and stick to the biking lanes.
+Enjoy the Carlisle Road Diet on Hanover and High Street, the Carlisle bicycle network, and try out the bike lanes and sharrows!

 Q: How is this program different from that of DPS’s Red Bikes program?

 A: The DPS Red Bikes program is designed for daytime only loan.
-All Red Bikes, available for a single day at a time, must be returned before dark, and students must give their Dickinson College ID to the DPS dispatch window to receive one.
-The program is free, but DPS will keep the biker’s ID until the bike is returned.
+All Red Bikes, available for a single day at a time, must be returned before dark, and Dickinsonians must give their Dickinson College ID to the DPS dispatch window to receive one.
+The program is free, but DPS will keep the user’s ID until the bike is returned.

 If you are interested in the Green Bikes program, contact the Center for Sustainability Education at email@example.com!